 A month later, Varekai,

-talented creators, began its journey across North America.
+talented creators, began its incredible journey across North America.
+It would be

-During the creation process, a film crew shot a reality-TV series about some of the
+During the creation process a film crew shot a reality-TV series about some of the

 show's performers and their struggles during its development.
-The series -
+The series

-North American soil for a two-year long run in select cities across Canada, the
+American soil for a two-year long run in select cities across Canada, the United States